mmesh/docs/docs/platform/iam/users.md

 ---
-title: "[IAM] Users"
+title: "Users"
-description: "mmesh has two types of users, the account administrator and the normal users.
-There is no limit to the number of normal users you can create."
+description: "mmesh has three types of users, the account administrator, admin users and proxy users."
 tags:
   - users
   - security